Dog breeds – Irish Red Setter

 It is docile, therefore it is great with children, other dogs and pets in general.
 However, as it is a hunting dog, it may have hunting instincts, which is why it may ”hunt” for cats.
 It is enthusiastic towards the visitors and when it plays with children, it tends to be really loud.
 It is not aggressive, on the contrary, it is very affectionate.

 Setters are active dogs, therefore they require every day long walks, during which they may run a lot.

-Although Setter tends not to listen to the commands (it pretends that it is deaf), a proper training should change such a behavior.
+Although Setter tends not to listen to the commands (it pretends that it is deaf), proper training should change such behavior.

 It loves getting a task to do, and gets bored easily when deprived of activities.
 It may even become hyperactive and destroy some objects.
 It loves physical activity and hates being left alone.
 It may feel sad even in the most beautiful and the biggest garden when there are no people near.
 It loves human’s company to the extent that it reacts to the command quickly and with a positive attitude.